Pawel-Mackiewicz/BankApp/README.md

    mvn spring-boot:run
    ```

-The application is configured to check for an admin user on startup.
+The application is configured to check for an admin api user on startup.
 If you've set the `SPRING_SECURITY_USER_NAME` and `SPRING_SECURITY_USER_PASSWORD` in your `.env` file, an admin account will be automatically created on first run.

    The application will be available at: `http://localhost:8080`